SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-04-candlemas-etc.md

   right only 35% of the time in 139 tries is very tiny: $p \sim$ 0.000056, or about 5 one hundredths of one percent.

-  In other words, _not a chance_ we should buy the Null Hypothesis!
+  In other words, there is _not a chance_ we should buy the Null Hypothesis!
 - The probability of a correct prediction at 35% after 139 tries has a 95% confidence interval of 27.2% &ndash; 43.6%.